Epinephrine autoinjector: Market development

 On 5 September 2017, FDA posted a warning letter to the manufacturer, Meridian Medical Technologies.
 The agency warned Meridian Medical for failing to investigate problems with the devices, recall bad batches, and follow-up on problems found.
 According to the FDA, the manufacturer of EpiPen devices failed to address known malfunctions in its auto-injectors even as hundreds of customer complaints rolled in and failures were linked to deaths.
 During an inspection, Meridian employees told inspectors that they weren't allowed to disassemble and investigate complain samples, because they were allowed to do if only it was “approved by management”.

 On 16 August 2018 the FDA approved the first generic EpiPen from Teva Pharmaceuticals.

 In an effort to address the supply shortage of EpiPens, on August 21, 2018 the FDA approved extending the expiration dates on some products by four months.

 The Sandoz division of Novartis announced on 9 July 2019 the availability of Symjepi, a manual epinephrine injection as an alternative to autoinjectors, in 0.3 mg and 0.15 mg versions.

 Society and culture

 Brands

 As of 2015, the following epinephrine autoinjectors were available in various parts of Europe: Adrenalina WZF, Adrenaline (epinephrine) 1 in 1000 solution for injection BP auto-injector, Altellus, Anapen, Emerade, EpiPen, Fastjekt, FastPen, and Jext.
 As of 2018, three branded products were available in the United States: Adrenaclick, Auvi-Q, and EpiPen.

-As of 2020, three brands of autoinjectors are available in Canada: Allerject, Emerade, and EpiPen.
+As of 2024, EpiPen is the only epinephrine autoinjector available in Canada.
 One generic autoinjector has been approved by Health Canada but is not marketed.
-From 2015 to 2020 the only autoinjector marketed in Canada was EpiPen and production issues led to supply shortages during that period.
+From 2015 to 2020, a previous period where EpiPen was the only autoinjector marketed in Canada, production issues led to supply shortages.
 During a 2018 shortage of EpiPens, Health Canada temporarily permitted the importation of Auvi-Q autoinjectors from the United States.

 As of 2005, epinephrine autoinjectors were not available in most of the developing world.